ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

-been identified as part of the peerswap-in-sidepool (by recognizing the hash, timelock, and any `payment_secret` and/or `payment_metadata`), which have been irrevocably committed, have totalled to equal or greater than the "agreed-upon amount" of the in-Lightning HTLCs.
+been identified as part of the peerswap-in-sidepool (by recognizing the hash, timelock, and any `payment_secret` and/or `payment_metadata`), which have been irrevocably committed, have totalled to equal or greater than in-sidepool HTLC amount.

-Until the amount reaches the agreed-upon amount, the offerrer MUST hold the incoming in-Lightning HTLCs.
+Until the amount reaches the in-sidepool HTLC amount, the offerrer MUST hold the incoming in-Lightning HTLCs.
 The offerrer MUST hold for up to 60 seconds, starting from when the first incoming in-Lightning HTLC has been irrevocably committed.
 Once this timer times out, the offerrer MUST fail (via